Tradecorp Container

 Kelas Barang Berbahaya Sesuai IMDG Code

-There are 9 classes of dangerous goods according to the IMDG Code, namely:
+There are 9 classes of dangerous goods under the IMDG Code, classified according to their nature and level of risk.
+Here is the complete list:

 Daftar isi